mammoth-analytics/mammoth-analytics.github.io/_posts/2024-05-28-release - Copy.md

 ---
 ### Enhancement:

-* **Default Naming Improvements:** Updated the default project name to “New project” and the default workspace name to “firstname’s Workspace” for a more polished user experience.
+* Default Naming Improvements: Updated the default project name to “New project” and the default workspace name to “firstname’s Workspace”
-* **Enhanced Sign-Up Process:** Introduced an organization field to the sign-up form, streamlining account setup for professional users.
+* Sign-Up Process changes: Introduced an organization field to the sign-up form
-* **Cleaner Workspace Names:** Eliminated word breaks in workspace names, ensuring a seamless and professional display.

 ### Defect Fixes: